FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 }
 ```

-After this, we can add the state `PID` to our state list.
-In the `PID` state, we want to get our `PIDController` and calculate its output using our current sensor info.
+After this, we can add the state `PID` to our state list, which will represent when we are currently using PID control to go to a certain setpoint.
+While updating during our `PID` state, we want to get our `PIDController` and calculate what output we should be sending to our motor by comparing our current sensor info and the desired setpoint.
 Then, we want to send this to the motor.
-Another thing we want to do is check if we are at our current setpoint.
-If we are, we want to end the `PID` state and go back to `MANUAL`.
+Another thing we want to do is check if we are at our current setpoint, and if we are, we want to end the `PID` state and go back to `MANUAL`.

 Another thing to note is that we might want to constrict the max output of our PID controller to ensure that the system moves at a slow and controllale pace.
 We can directly modify the output from our `PIDController` to do this.
 Note that we have not implemented actually setting up the setpoint yet.
-This will be handled later.
+This will be handled later, and for now you can just assume that it has been appropriately set up.

 ```java
 public class Elevator extends SnailSubsystem {